The last picture taken of Satao in Kenya. Image courtesy of Aetopia.

 Satao (c.
 1968–2014) was one of Africa’s largest elephant tuskers—called as such because his tusks were so long that they almost touched the ground—killed by poachers using a poisoned arrow on May 30, 2014 in Kenya’s Tsavo East National Park managed by The Tsavo Trust.
 With his tusks being violently cut off and his face so badly mutilated, he wasn’t officially declared dead until June 13, 2014 at age 46.

-Each Centurion that we recognize receives a miniature resin sculpture of Satao that they can place on their desk so that they may be reminded of their commitment to our cause and our appreciation for their support.
-Each name will be chiseled on our entrance wall in our permanent office that is yet to be determined.
+Each Centurion that we recognize receives a gold lapel pin version of our “Shield” so that they may be reminded of their commitment to our cause and as a token of our tremendous appreciation for their support.
+In addition, their name will be chiseled on our entrance wall in our permanent office that is yet to be determined.

 The 100 are: